Prashant-mahajan/Deep-Learning-with-Keras/Wine Prediction/README.md

 5. Use model to predict the target values
 6. Validate the model
 7. A model for regression tasks and how to fine tune your model.

+More information about the dataset can be found out [here](https://archive.ics.uci.edu/ml/datasets/wine+quality).